jmcarpenter2/swifter/README.md

 1. The function is documented in the .py file.
 In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
 Also, check out the complete documentation [here](docs/documentation.md) along with the [changelog](docs/changelog.md).

 2. Please upgrade your version of pandas, as the pandas extension api used in this module is a recent addition to pandas.

-3. When using swiftapply on a dataframe with a non-vectorized function call, swiftapply will resort to concatenating swiftapplies on each column because dask applymap does not work properly as of now.
-Submitting a bug fix shortly.